Call us today from 9:30am: +44 117 313 3300

 Day 15 – Departure from Osaka Kansai Airport

-Sadly, your Japanese cultural adventure comes to a close.
-Depending on your flight time, spend your last day exploring, picking up souvenirs or having a last mouthful of tasty Japanese cuisine, before checking out of your hotel and taking a private car to Osaka’s airport, only an hour away.
+Sadly, your two-week Japan itinerary comes to a close.
+Depending on your flight time, spend your last day exploring, picking up souvenirs or having a last mouthful of tasty Japanese cuisine.

 Why Wayfairer